Modern Slavery and Human Trafficking Statement FY2025

 We have reviewed the adequacy of our governance structure in accordance with our document management processes and are satisfied our commitment, policy, and operational provisions meet requirements.

-Our control objectives are mapped against risks and designed to classify the control type, outline the purpose of the control and why it exists, and how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented, and reported.
-We continue raising awareness within the wider community through blogs on modern slavery.
+Our control objectives are mapped against enterprise risks and designed to classify the control type, outline the purpose of the control and why it exists.
+We also define how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented, and reported.
+We continue raising awareness within the wider community through internal campaigns to maintain a reasonable level of vigilance.

 Our performance